notasausage/pi-hole-unbound-wireguard/README.md

 + Raspberry Pi 3 Model B Plus Rev 1.3
 + Raspbian 10 Buster Lite
 + 16GB MicroSD card (4GB might be enough, but I'd stick with at least 8GB)
-+ Mac running macOS Mojave (for prepping, backing up, and restoring the SD card)
++ Mac running macOS Catalina (for prepping, backing up, and restoring the SD card)
++ The free [ApplePi-Baker](https://www.tweaking4all.com/hardware/raspberry-pi/applepi-baker-v2/) app for macOS
 + USB SD card reader (I use this simple [Anker 2-in-1 card reader](https://amzn.to/2OaNBd1))
 + Mouse and keyboard for intial Raspberry Pi setup (I used a Bluetooth mouse that has its own USB transmitter, and my wife's [Apple Magic Keyboard connected via a USB to Lightning cable](https://www.reddit.com/r/mac/comments/6m3rpm/question_possible_to_use_magic_keyboard_2_without/))
 + HDMI cable and montior for initial Raspberry Pi setup (I hooked mine to a TV)